-Link to application https://publicaccess.eastsuffolk.gov.uk/onlineapplications/applicationDetails.do?activeTab=externalDocuments&keyVal=NPU1CIQX06O00
+Planning Number: DC/15/2428/ DEM Link: https://publicaccess.eastsuffolk.gov.uk/online- applications/applicationDetails.do?activeTab=externalDocuments& keyVal=NPU1CIQX06O00 Authorit y: East Suffolk Council Applica nt: Private Applicant Date of Applicati on: 08 June 2015 Keywor ds: Residential Rollback

-Loss of two semi-detached houses however, rollback opportunities were available on the site allocation in the Waveney Local Plan (policy WLP6.1 Land West of Copperwheat Avenue, Reydon) in the form of 7 plots made available to households whose homes are to be lost to the sea.
+- Loss of two semi-detached houses - Rollback opportunities available on site allocation in the Waveney Local Plan (policy WLP6.1 (Land West of Copperwheat Avenue, Reydon)) in the form of 7 plots made available to households whose homes are to be lost to the sea.

-The properties were affected by coastal erosion and were extremely close to the cliff edge.
+- The properties were affected by coastal erosion and were extremely close to the cliff edge.
 Coastal management team was involved in the process, and this was funded by central government in relation to the pathfinder project.
-Demolition was considered essential.
-Relocation sites were addressed within the Reydon Neighbourhood Plan, but no specific sites were allocated.
+Demolition was considered essential. - Relocation sites were addressed within the Reydon Neighbourhood Plan, but no specific sites were allocated.